Home

 Unleaded Gas Futures Trading Facts

+Gasoline is a complex mixture of hundreds of lighter liquid hydrocarbons used in internal combustion engines.
+Gasoline makes up the largest "cut" from a barrel of crude oil.
+Approximately half of the barrel of crude oil is refined into gasoline.
 Gasoline is the largest single volume refined product sold in the United States and accounts for almost half of national oil consumption.
-(RBOB) Reformulated gasoline blendstock for oxygen blending is the gasoline used since the banning of MTBE as an additive to gasoline.
+Congress amended the Clean Air Act in 1990 to mandate the addition of ethanol to gasoline.(RBOB) Reformulated gasoline blendstock for oxygen blending is the gasoline used since the banning of MTBE as an additive to gasoline.
 RBOB Unleaded gas future contracts are one of the largest distillates of crude oil contracts traded at the NYMEX.
 Unleaded gas future contracts may be the most important energy future of all of the petroleum distillates.

 During the Sept.
 11 attacks the NYMEX was destroyed but because of the strength and resilience of the futures markets and the exchanges, the unleaded gas future contracts were trading within days of the attacks.
 This is a testament to the futures markets reliability and integrity.

-Unleaded Gas Options Defined
+RBOB Unleaded Gas Options on Futures Contracts Explained

 To visit other energy futures visit crude oil futures, heating oil futures and natural gas futures.

-Also visit commodity broker, commission, education, basics
+Also visit education, basics

 SITE MAP

-Copyright © 2004 TKFutures Inc. All Rights Reserved.
+Copyright © 2004-2015 TKFutures Inc. All Rights Reserved.